estonium/Est-r-car/README.md

 **Est(r)car** is a project to design and build a remote control car from scratch, including the electronics, control system, and chassis.

 The car will be controlled using an RC controller and will include sensors to monitor battery status and movement.
-The main goal of this project is to learn about electronics, motor control, and embedded systems through hands-on experimentation and documentation.
+The main goal of this project is to learn about electronics, motor control, and embedded systems.

 This project is developed as part of **Hack Club Blueprint**.